After police clashes at Sangjani, ‘at least 6’ MNAs arrested in raids across Islamabad: PTI

 Separately, KP CM Gandapur on Tuesday returned to Peshawar from Islamabad after PTI leaders expressed the apprehension o fhis arrest as they were “not able to contact him for hours”.

-After a contentious address at the Sunday rally, which prompted condemnations from PML-N leaders and the journalist]10 community, CM Gandapur was said to be holed up in Islamabad’s KP House.
+After a contentious address at the Sunday rally, which prompted condemnations from PML-N leaders and the journalist community, CM Gandapur was said to be holed up in Islamabad’s KP House.

 Barrister Mohammad Saif, the KP government spokesperson, had said CM Gandapur had left for Islamabad at 3pm for “some meeting” but since then, he had not been in touch with the provincial leadership.
 Later, Saif told Geo News he feared that the chief minister had been taken into custody.